Aims of of our Mathematics programme

 The National Curriculum (2014) forms the basis of long term planning.
 White Rose Maths is used as a basis for medium term planning to ensure coverage of all units appropriately across the year.
 White Rose Maths is also used to support short term unit planning for daily teaching.
+We also use a range of other published resources to support planning.
 There is a weekly diet that consists of regular times tables work, varied fluency, reasoning and problem solving, development of mathematical language and discussion, opportunities to work independently, with teachers and with peers in a conducive and supportive environment and regular opportunities for self-assessment, teacher assessment and reviewing, correcting and explaining work.

 Times Table Rockstars is used to support the teaching and learning of times tables for children from EYFS to Year 6 and this is set as weekly homework and progress is linked to a display in all classes.

 We are currently in the process of updating our calculation policy.

 Pupils are provided with a variety of opportunities to develop and extend their

 - Individual work including 1:1 enhancements and interventions